DavidPost-1/jacow-latex-template/readme.md

 A minimal, auto-updating LaTeX template for
 [JACoW conference](https://github.com/JACoW-org/JACoW_Templates/)
-submissions.
+proceedings.
 Unlike the official template, this repository:

-- Contains only the necessary LaTeX files (no Word templates or extra bundles)
+- Contains only the necessary LaTeX files (no Word templates etc)
 - Uses a practical directory structure for writing
-- Automatically syncs with the official template via GitHub Actions (daily checks)
 - Provides a builder script to generate submission-ready files without modifying your working source

+This repository automatically syncs with the official template via GitHub Actions (checks are done daily), so it will remain up-to-date provided there are no breaking changes.

 ## Quick Start